 Planning, design and feasibility studies will confirm the boundaries and exact infrastructure and facilities required for the precinct.
 Facilities to be established include:

-• contingency docking capability and supporting infrastructure and facilities for nuclear-powered submarines – delivered at Henderson from the early 2030s
+• contingency docking capability and supporting infrastructure and facilities for nuclear-powered submarines

-• depot-level maintenance of nuclear-powered submarines – delivered at Henderson from the late 2030s
+• depot-level maintenance of nuclear-powered submarines

-• a large-vessel docking capability from the early 2030s.
+• a large-vessel docking capability.

 Strategic Shipbuilding Agreement

-The Strategic Shipbuilding Agreement (SSA) will bring together multiple shipbuilding projects under one agreement.
+The Australian Government has announced the establishment of a Strategic Shipbuilding Agreement (SSA), which will bring together multiple shipbuilding projects under one agreement.
 It will enable the delivery of capability effectively and efficiently, providing industry with a stable pipeline of work and upskilling.

 The SSA with Austal will: